KyleNeece/KyleNeece.github.io/content/DND/DND Multiverse Campaign/Lore/NPC Characters/Heroes/NPC Peacekeepers/Lore Entries/Aria Hassan.md

 ##### Brief Summary
-Aria Hassan is a Great Old One Warlock originating from the Serpent Hills, S-Rank Peacekeeper, and engaged to [[Jackson Felwinter]]
+Aria Hassan is a Great Old One Warlock originating from the Serpent Hills, S-Rank Peacekeeper, and engaged to [[(WORK IN PROGRESS) Jackson Felwinter]]
 ##### Appearance
 ![[Aria Hassan.png]]